-Mitigation activities that increase the resilience of critical facilities are a priority for the lowa STRLF.
+Mitigation activities that increase the resilience of critical facilities are a priority for the Iowa STRLF.
 Iowa sits at the crossroads of several major highways (Interstates 80, 35, and 29, among others), railways, pipelines, and waterways (namely the Missouri and Mississippi Rivers), all of which carry significant amounts of freight and are vital to interstate commerce and national security.
-Iowa is home to several locks and dams along the Mississippi River, several major dams and reservoirs, and bridges that connect critical highway infrastructure (e.g., in the Quad Cities, where interstates 280, 80, & 74 cross the Mississippi).
+Iowa is home to several locks and dams along the Missouri and Mississippi Rivers, several major dams and reservoirs, and bridges that connect critical highway infrastructure (e.g., the Quad Cities, where interstates 88, 80, & 74 cross the Mississippi).

-lowa's industries support national economic sectors critical to national security, such as aerospace, munitions, data centers and media companies, agriculture and food processing, chemical manufacturing, heavy manufacturing, and liquid fuel and wind energy production.
+lowa's industries support national economic sectors such as aerospace, munitions, data centers and media companies, agriculture and food processing, chemical manufacturing, heavy manufacturing, and liquid fuel and wind energy production.